lingtalfi/Light/doc/pages/design/late-service-registration.md

 Third party plugins can register to it and provide **list ids**.
 If we do this statically, then when we call the service via the **service container**, all the registration dependencies are resolved upon the call, but usually only one is used.
-With **dynamic registration**, we can register the **list id** only when we know for sure that it's going to be used (probably inside a controller), and therefore alleviate the number of static registration calls written in the container, thus improving the application performances a bit.
+With **dynamic registration**, we can register the **list id** only when we know for sure it's going to be used (probably inside a controller), and therefore alleviate the number of static registration calls written in the container, thus improving the application performances a bit.